rvarago/absent/README.md

 More details can be found in the folder ```absent/nullable/```.

-One example of a nullable type that models this concept would obviously then be: _std::optional_, which, by the way, is going to have a nice [monadic interface](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0798r3.html) soon.
+One example of a nullable type that models this concept would obviously then be: `std::optional<T>`, which, by the way, is going to have a nice [monadic interface](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0798r3.html) soon.

 Meanwhile, _absent_ may be used to fill that gap.
-And even after it could still be interesting, since it's agnostic regarding the concrete nullable types, also working for optional-like types other than _std::optional_.
-For instance, you might want to return more information to explain why a function has failed to produce a value, maybe by returning not an _std::optional<A>_, but an _std::variant<A, E>_, where _E_ is the type of the returned error, _absent_ might help here as well.
+And even after it could still be interesting, since it's agnostic regarding the concrete nullable types, also working for optional-like types other than `std::optional<T>`.
+For instance, you might want to return more information to explain why a function has failed to produce a value, maybe by returning not an `std::optional<A>`, but an _std::variant<A, E>_, where _E_ is the type of the returned error, _absent_ might help here as well.

 ### Getting started

-_absent_ is packaged as a header-only library and, once installed, to get started with it you simply have to include the main header _absent/absent.h_, which includes all the combinators.
-Or you can include each combinator as you need them, for example, _absent/combinators/fmap.h_.
+_absent_ is packaged as a header-only library and, once installed, to get started with it you simply have to include the main header `absent/absent.h`, which includes all the combinators.
+Or you can include each combinator as you need them, for example, `absent/combinators/fmap.h`.

 You can find all the combinators inside the namespace _rvarago::absent_.